Network Security Audit Risk Assessment Information Security Consulting Computer Forensics

 Leading organizations use an information security policy to define information security and establish the framework for setting control objectives within the organization.
 Security controls help protect the organization's sensitive information and intellectual property.
 Unfortunately, many businesses use an ad-hoc approach to securing information, installing firewalls, anti-virus software, and other controls without a top down planned approach to managing risks.

-Policies often consist of the following:
+Security controls often consist of the following:

 • Policy – the rules and requirements for risk management and continuing business operations.